denten-books/plain-text/main.md

 physical medium.
 The ability to change form is what gives it the ability to act at a distance.

-Here is my close reading of the venerable *Erewhon*, by Samuel Butler: if you open this file, it will ruin your reading device.

-I do not mean to imply that raw reading of this sort, at circuit and magnetic media level, will somehow come to supplement reading at the surface for meaning and representation.
-Microanalysis is meant to complement close reading: giving it physical space, time, and scope.
-But the reading for surface alone risks losing sight of the struggle for bare control of book and document as device.
-The device *can* determine the message when unchecked.
-In these conditions, reading for meaning or form alone risks losing its object of study, as surface representations change dynamically and tailor themselves to fit the reader's mood, to match the environment, or to please some remote censor.
-Best, Marcus, and Sontag are right in treating claims to symptomatic reading with suspicion, as claims to power.
-The reader of depth divines secret knowledge, with or without merit, creating an imbalance of interpretation.
-The writer on magnet and silicon does not merely claim to, but actually does transform surfaces.
-Critical reading must therefore begin with reclaiming the underlying material conditions of meaning making.
-The answer to the machine remains in the machine.

-[^ln11-plato]: My reading of Plato would be impossible without help from the Perseus Digital Library Project, which allows the reader to explore the Greek originals side-by-side with translations, maps, dictionaries, and other parallel texts.
-Sources consulted on the Plato's theory of forms include
-@rist_platos_1975, @woods_form_1993, @dixsaut_ousia_1991,
-@hegel_philosophy_1870.
-I would also like to thank Stathis Gourgouris for his generous comments on these passages.

-What lies beneath a text?
-A recent conversation on the merits of surface reading (as opposed to reading for hidden meaning) has rekindled an interest in the archeological metaphor, which understands textuality in terms of depth and surface.
-Two types of reading become evident in this model.
-Where the "symptomatic" literary critic reaches beyond the "ephemeral" external to uncover internal and eternal metaphysical truth within, Stephen Best and Sharon Marcus describe a constellation of reading practices concerned with "what is evident, perceptible, apprehensible in text: what is neither hidden nor hiding;
-what, in the geometrical sense, has length and breadth but no thickness, and therefore covers no depth [@best_surface_2009, 9]."

-describe this mode of literary interpretation as "symptomatic reading," a strategy that seeks to uncover latent and concealed meaning beneath the evident surface of the text.
-For a Marxist critic like Terry Eagleton or Frederic Jameson that latent meaning may have something to do with hidden machinations of capital and ideology.
-The psychologically-minded critic reads in search of hidden drives, desires, or cognitive structures.
-In contrast to such symptomatic reading, Marcus and Best describe several contemporary theoretical trends that run counter to the Hegelian tradition, preferring instead to read at the surface of the text: descriptive reading, reading for form, for material, or "just reading [@best_surface_2009, 1-12]."
-Best and Marcus further identify several types of surface reading: reading for material surface, reading for verbal structure, reading for affect, reading for description, reading for pattern, and finally, reading for literal meaning or "just reading."

-## Chapter 4: Recursive Encounters with Oneself
-`document, vector, archive, media being`

-### Abstract

-This chapter begins with a close-reading of Beckett's *Krapp's Last Tape*, positing magnetic storage media as the "media being" of the play's title character.
-Krapp helps to unfold the problematic of documents: not as passive completed texts, but as vectors that mutate and move through time and space.
-Documents, as I argue here, constitute a "platform" for media being.
-Pushing off the communication model described in the last chapter, I ask: What is being communicated?
-And answer: It is the subject itself.
-The chapter ends with an explication of Sartre's idea of an "appointment with oneself," which I take to happen at the document level, through a series of encounters with one's own external manifestations of consciousness (i.e. tape and other portable storage media).

-We often think of literary works as completed products. *To the Lighthouse,* *Hamlet,* *Moby Dick* seem to circulate as complete, fixed entities.
-Textual critics, in charge of creating a work out of a multiplicity of texts, remind us that the work is a carefully-crafted illusion.
-The text multiplies, always threatening to undermine the unity of the work.
-Think of something substantial you have written recently: a paper or a proposal perhaps.

-"It is that the word or sign man uses is the man himself" Pierce as quoted
-@weel2012.
-What does it mean to know something?
-Sartre and Beckett.  ### Recursive Encounters with Oneself

-Text as vector.
-Barthes: text as "an organism which grows by vital expansion [@barthes1978, 161]." " "The metaphor of the Text is that of the *network* [@barthes1978, 161]."

-Wikipedia as a Turing complete language.
-The power of versioning.
-Text as a vector.
-The problem of annotation.
-What are we annotating?
-Annotation solutions force a platform.
-Is Hamlet a platonic object?
-A family of related objects?
-Standard English editions in Europe.

-Nature of knowledge.
-Find the actual percentage of received knowledge.
-Hobbes on secret knowledge (p43-44!)

-Goodman's "Art and Authenticity."
-Benjamin.
-Immanence and transcendence.
-Goodman: thinking about the perfect copy.
-But there is a confusion here: fake art is not necessarily about a copy, it is about provenance.
-Autographic vs. allographic art.
-Whether forgery is possible.
-Digital vs. analog art.
-Analog art is medium bound.
-Digital abstracts from the material.

-Duplicates in Computer Science.
-Almost 30% of webpages are "very similar to other pages [@fetterly2003]."

 ### 5.1 First Tape